Luka and the Fire of Life: Reception

-Although intended for young adult readers, Rushdie's novel, according to the School Library Journal, "appeals to all ages".
 The Pittsburgh Post-Gazette criticised the book, calling it "a hodgepodge of what Mr. Rushdie hopes are clever references to mythology, folklore and popular culture" and adding that it is an "assembly-line story welded together from parts of this and that".

 The novel inspired a university animation competition in 2010.
 Design Week explained: "Sir Salman Rushdie’s new children’s novel, Luka and the Fire of Life, will be brought to life through the animations of four Kingston University students.
 Rushdie was part of a judging panel which invited ten students from the faculty of art, design and architecture to present ideas for the book".
 The successful animations were to appear on YouTube and the Random House website.